 Spirit Animal: Tasmanian Tiger.

 Life Dream: To settle in a log cabin by the sea.

-Big brother Robbie (29) is the eldest of the trio.
+Big brother Robbie (30) is the eldest of the trio.
 He was the proverbial canary in the cage, sent down to test the gloomy mines of adulthood before the other two.
 After gaining a degree in Fine Art, he began darting around the world from Australia to India.
-Eventually he settled in Berlin, where he now works as an artist, as well as being editor-in-chief of BOXROX.
-Some of his swim-inspired VARC paintings were also recently shown at a solo exhibiton at the Kendal Arts Centre.
+Eventually, he settled in Berlin, where he now works as an artist, as well as being editor-in-chief of BOXROX.
+Some of his swim-inspired VARC paintings were also recently shown during a solo exhibition at the Kendal Arts Centre.

-Robbie gained the cartoonist gene from his mum.
-As a boy he would draw unflattering caricatures of his teachers and hand-in homework scrawled with painstakingly shaded doodles.
+From a young age it was clear that Robbie had his mum's artistic genes.
+He would often draw unflattering caricatures of his teachers and hand-in homework scrawled with detailed doodles.
 Then he turned his talents to big canvases and later painted using wild swimming as inspiration.

 Weakness: Art degree.